 And as long as we’re talking about dessert, let’s squeeze in some more yummy pictures of candy and cake.
 The candy seashells turned out pretty on top of that ocean-y cake, right?

 I hear the cake was delicious – chocolate with rasberry filling and lemon with rasberry filling, frosted with swiss meringue buttercream.
 I’m not usually one for fads, but the ombre ruffles were a must for this cake!!
+(Full tutorial for the decorating the cake here.)

 A pre-party picture of the cupcakes.
 I love those mermaid cupcake toppers!